 FORGING PARTNERSHIPS TO ACCELERATE PROGRESS AGAINST CANCER

-The AACR Scientist↔Survivor Program is designed to build enduring partnerships among the leaders of the scientific and cancer survivor and patient advocacy communities worldwide.
-The program exposes advocates to special lay-language lectures, small group discussions and other interactions that provide a solid background in cancer research.
+The AACR Scientist↔Survivor Program is designed to build enduring partnerships among the leaders of the scientific, cancer survivor and patient advocacy communities worldwide.
+The program provides advocates with special lectures using lay language, small group discussions, and other opportunities for the exchange of information on key aspects of cancer research, survivorship, advocacy, and public policy.

 If you have any questions, please email SSProgram@aacr.org.